 Volunteering

-Volunteering can be a particularly useful way to build up skills in certain sectors e.g. health and social care, environmental and heritage work because of the large number of third sector organisations involved.
+Volunteering can be a particularly useful way to build up skills in certain sectors e.g. health and social care, environmental and heritage work because of the large number of third sector organisations involved and it is highly valued by employers.

 Volunteering whilst at university: